Our Committee

 Elected to the Borough of Queenscliff council in 2008 and re-elected as both Councillor and Mayor in 2012, Helene was Mayor of the Borough of Queenscliff for four consecutive years until her resignation in 2016.
 Over the past eight years, her roles have included being on the State Government Ministerial Mayoral Advisory Committee to the Minister, Board Member of the Geelong Regional Library Corporation, Board Member of Women’s Health and Wellbeing, Barwon South West Region and past chair of the Word 4 Word Advisory Committee for the Geelong Regional Library Corporation.
 Helene is currently a member of the Geelong Cemetery Trust Advisory Committee, Advisory Committee Member of the Word 4 Word Advisory Committee for the Geelong Regional Library Corporation and Events Manager for Queenscliff Harbour.

-Gregory was initially raised on the Bellarine Peninsula (being a fourth generation descendant) before moving to Melbourne to undertake his graduate studies at University prior to beginning his professional career.
+Greg was initially raised on the Bellarine Peninsula (being a fourth-generation descendant) before moving to Melbourne to undertake his graduate studies at University prior to beginning his professional career.

 Nicole is the Managing Director of The Food Purveyor and acts as a mentor, advisor, consolidator and distributor of premium Victorian produce, within speciality hampers, across the country.